 During the period from the fourth calendar quarter of 2017 to the first calendar half of 2019, the Company has and will continue preclinical studies on the next-generation Aniten compounds.
-During such period, there are two key research and development milestones that the Company aims to achieve.
-The first milestone is the selection of a most promising candidate from the Aniten compounds, which will need to meet specific criteria, for the Company to take into the clinical trial stage.
-Following selection of this clinical candidate, the second milestone is the filing and approval of an IND with the FDA and a CTA with Health Canada.
+During such period, there are two key research and development milestones that the Company aims to achieve:

+- First milestone: the selection of a most promising candidate from the Aniten compounds, which will need to meet specific criteria, for the Company to take into the clinical trial stage. - Second milestone: the filing and approval with respect to the selected candidate of an IND with the FDA and a CTA with Health Canada.